- Chairman of the Board of Advisors

 Dr. Christopher Chou

-Dr. Christopher Chou serves as Chief Executive Officer of The Christian Post (CP).
+Dr. Christopher Chou began serving as Chief Executive Officer of The Christian Post (CP) in August 2018.
 Before coming to CP, Dr. Chou served eight years as the Chief-of-Staff and Chief Operating Officer at the World Evangelical Alliance, opening its New York offices, and revitalizing key operations in the areas of communications, development, finance, administration and human resources to better serve Christians in over 120 countries.
 Since committing his life to Jesus Christ at the age of 18, Dr. Chou has founded and operated several international Christian ministries.
 Dr. Chou is an ordained pastor and he and his wife, Miriam, are active members of their local church.
 They have two young daughters.

 - Executive Editor